The future of construction: opportunities and challenges

 Pamela Mitchell, Director, Development and Asset Management at Regent Capital

-Delays to planning process and pricing volatility
+Delays to the planning process and pricing volatility

 Certain fixed elements give us some cost certainty, however, we are definitely seeing significant pricing volatility in the current climate.
 This is proving challenging at site appraisal/feasibility stage.